BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 Take Google, for example.
 It's a company that treats its engineers quite well, offers flexible workspaces, and has cultivated a culture of collaboration and creativity reminiscent of a commune (except, of course, the workers do not own the company).
 However, the low-paid cafeteria workers around these engineers, who earn wages close to the minimum and often struggle to obtain proper health insurance, are exploited.

 This reflects the old communal mindset.
-Form an elite, furnish them with a shared mindset and the resources they need to live within that mindset, and you can surround them with an underclass.
+Form an elitist group, furnish them with a shared mindset and the resources they need to live within that mindset, and you can surround them with an underclass.
 This elitism, somewhat paradoxically, correlates with esotericism and cults, because such individuals often believe themselves to be special or in possession of exclusive knowledge.
 This can lead to a form of fascism, the very thing these individuals should vehemently oppose.